Mohamed-Adel17/ITI-Web/README.md

-This is README file of ITI Web repo
+This is README file of ITI Web repo.